-How much does an auto dealer bond cost in Alabama?
+How much does a $50,000 auto dealer bond cost in Alabama?

-The Alabama Department of Revenue’s Motor Vehicle Division requires the following professionals to post $25,000 surety bonds:
+In Alabama, The Department of Revenue’s Motor Vehicle Division requires the following professionals to post $50,000 auto surety bonds:

 - new motor vehicle dealers

 - used motor vehicle dealers

 If the principal fails to conduct business according to the letter of the law and the terms of the surety bond contract, the bond protects the state and consumers from resulting financial losses up to the full bond amount.
 The principal must reimburse the surety for all damages paid.